Skip to content

 PHP header() Function: Everything You Need to Know

 As a PHP developer, you may need to manipulate HTTP headers in your web application.
 The header() function is a powerful tool that allows you to set HTTP headers in your PHP scripts.
-In this article, we will take an in-depth look at the header() function and its usage.
+In this guide, we will cover the syntax, key parameters, and common use cases of the header() function.

 What is the header() Function?

-The header() function is a PHP built-in function that allows you to set HTTP headers in your PHP scripts.
+The header() function is a PHP built-in function that allows you to send raw HTTP headers to the client.

 How to Use the header() Function